RKTracer Code Coverage Tool: What It Is and How It Works

 Automatic runtime library linking✅ Yes❌ Manual work needed

-Programming languages supported✅ C, C++, CUDA, C#, Java, Kotlin, JS, GoLang, Swift etc.❌ Only a few
+Programming languages supported✅ C, C++, CUDA, RUST, C#, Java, Kotlin, JS, GoLang, Swift etc.❌ Only a few

 Types of testing supported✅ Unit Tests, Functional Tests, Integration, System Tests.❌ Limited